Zaizai18/Elevvo-Projects/READ.md

 # Responsive Sidebar Task #1

 This is a responsive sidebar built with HTML, CSS, and JavaScript.
-It also has smooth animations and is mobile-friendly design.
+It also has smooth animations and has a mobile-friendly design.

 # Features
 - Responsive Design - Works on desktop, tablet, and mobile devices